-The Dean, Niznick College of Dentistry and the Canadian Dental Association Director for Manitoba are non-voting observers at Board meetings.
+The Dean of the Dr. Gerald Niznick College of Dentistry, University of Manitoba, and the Director for Manitoba of the Canadian Dental Association are non-voting observers at Board meetings.

 The MDA Registrar performs a statutory role for the MDA as set out in the Dental Association Act and acts as an advisor in this regard to the Board.
 The Registrar is non-voting.
 The Director of Regulatory Programs (staff) provides regulatory support to the Board and is non-voting.